marcelduin/Micrio.Blogpost.wasm-v3/README.md

 * Take the closure-compiled JS, gzip it (170KB -> **55KB**), and base64-encode it
 * Add the ES5 backwards compatibility loader

-The only thing required now was that I should be able to *decompress* the decoded gzipped blobs inside the browser.
+The only thing required now was that I should be able to decompress the decoded gzipped blobs *inside the browser*.
 Unfortunately there is no JS API for this, but [zlib.js](https://github.com/imaya/zlib.js), a minimal footprint JS gzipping library, does the job perfectly.

 Leaving me with a neat JS file: